 Types of mobile hardware

-There are five common types of mobile hardware:
+There are several common types of mobile hardware:

-- Basic mobile phones.
+• Basic mobile phones.
 Even the cheapest mobile phones have the ability to send email and access the internet.
-Basic mobile phones are free on contract, or cost from £30 to buy outright.
+Basic mobile phones are free on contract, or cost from a little as £30 to buy outright depending on the model.

-- Smartphones.
+• Smartphones.
 With large touch screens and fast connections, it’s possible to view web pages, compose lengthy emails and edit documents on these advanced mobile phones.
 Examples include BlackBerries and Apple’s iPhone.
-On a contract they are likely to cost £40 or more a month.
+On a contract they are likely to cost from £30 a month depending on the tariff.

-- Personal digital assistants (PDAs) are small handheld computers.
+• Personal digital assistants (PDAs) are small handheld computers.
 They usually have a touch screen and run cut-down versions of business software.
-PDAs are fast being replaced by wireless mobile devices like smartphones which offer more features for the same price.
+PDAs are fast being replaced by wireless mobile devices like smartphones and tablet computers which offer more features for the same price.

-- Laptop computers can offer all the functions of a full-size PC in a portable unit.
+• Laptop computers can offer all the functions of a full-size PC in a portable unit.
 Laptops vary hugely in size - “desktop replacements” may only be good for occasional mobile use, so consider a compact netbook (see below) for extended spells on the road.
-A mid-range laptop will cost £700.
+A mid-range laptop will cost around £500.

-- Netbooks are tiny, cheap laptop computers optimised for use out and about.
+• Netbooks are tiny, cheap laptop computers optimised for use out and about.
 They are much less powerful than most laptops, but have excellent battery life (up to nine hours) and are capable of running common software like Microsoft Office.
-They cost from £150.
+They cost around £200.

 The key features of wireless mobile devices